Christian-Centered Trauma Therapy in Waukesha, WI

 This can’t be the abundant life Jesus came to give.

 You long for connection, but parts of you stay cautious.
 You find yourself holding back, overthinking, or moving too quickly.
 Relationships feel like a test you can’t pass.
 Your heart races, your mind worries, and you beat yourself up.
 It’s hard to know how to balance closeness with staying safe.
-It feels tricky to trust, and you wish you could just feel comfortable and confident in your relationships with yourself, God, and others.
+You wish you could just feel comfortable and confident in your relationships with yourself, God, and others.

 Understanding Trauma, Complex Trauma, & Insecure Attachment